How it Started

 Adaptive fashion is a $13.2B market serving people with limited mobility who need clothing that works with their specific requirements.
 While mainstream fashion benefits from aggregation platforms like ASOS and Revolve, adaptive fashion remains scattered across 15+ specialized websites.

-I designed Adapt to solve this problem by creating the first adaptive fashion aggregator with disability-specific filtering, transforming exhausting multi-site searches into streamlined single-destination shopping.
+I designed Adapt as an adaptive fashion aggregator with disability-specific filtering, transforming exhausting multi-site searches into streamlined single-destination shopping.

 UX/UI Skills Utilized